 Thelma Tood told a newspaper interviewer that for a Massachusetts girl, Hollywood took some getting used to.

-The coroner quickly ruled that accidental carbon monoxide poisoning had killed Todd.
-But soon Thelma's friends began raising questions.
+The coroner quickly ruled that accidental carbon monoxide poisoning had killed Thelma Todd.
+But soon her friends began raising questions.
 Three broad areas of suspicion emerged.

-Luciano was in Los Angeles at the time off Todd's death.
-There were also rumors that Luciano had pressured Todd to let him use the third floor of her supper club for a casino and that he was abusive toward her.
+Luciano was in Los Angeles at the time off Todd’s death.
+Rumors also floated that Luciano had pressured Todd to let him use the third floor of her supper club for a casino and that he abused her.

-Roland West: The second line of suspicion fell on Thelma's one-time lover and restaurant partner Roland West.
-West's career had cooled after the film he made with Thelma and the full nature of his relationship with her was unclear.
-The two had apartments next to each other above the restaurant but he was still married.
+The second line of suspicion fell on Thelma’s one-time lover and restaurant partner Roland West.
+West’s career had cooled after the film he made with Thelma Todd, and the full nature of his relationship with her was unclear.
+The two had apartments next to each other above the restaurant, but he remained married.

 Thelma and West had discussed the future of their restaurant.
-It was wildly popular, but not profitable.
+Though wildly popular, it didn’t make money.
 Some sources say that West told Thelma the reason the restaurant was losing money was they were pressured by Luciano to buy from mob-controlled suppliers at exorbitant prices.